FREE DOMESTIC GROUND SHIPPING ON ALL ORDERS

 Managing diabetes and cracked heels can feel daunting, but taking care of yourself is the first step toward a healthier you.
 From monitoring your blood sugar levels to maintaining a healthy diet and exercise regimen, there are various ways to manage diabetes.
 Along with these essential measures, finding a suitable diabetic moisturizer that can nourish, protect, and promote healing in the feet is vital—as is avoiding ingredients that can cause further damage.

 Created with a purpose-driven mission and developed by a former Johnson & Johnson scientist, our patented Rapid Crack Repair Cream was formulated after five months of intensive research and in close collaboration with dermatologists and podiatrists.
-Our patented barrier repair composition targets the key deficiencies found in compromised skin that is slow to heal.
-Powered by a proprietary blend of plant-based lipids, this formula replenishes both surface and intercellular lipids, to accelerate repair in slow healing patients and prevent serious consequences such as an infection.

-The clinical testing results of our formula speak for themselves.
 In a 14-day patient usage trial conducted by podiatrists on patients with moderate to severe dry and cracked skin, the results revealed that:

 • 100% of subjects experienced relief

-• There was an 82% improvement in cracks from baseline
+• There was an 82% improvement in cracks

 Search